web-mi/RocketChatApiClient/SettingsApi/docs/Api/PasswordPolicyApi.md

 Get Password Policy

 Get the current [password policy](https://docs.rocket.chat/v1/docs/accounts#password-policy) for users in your workspace.
+The `pw.getPolicyReset` endpoint has been removed from 7.0.
+Use this endpoint instead.

 ### Example